 STEP 3: You will receive a referral to an appropriate mental health and/or substance use treatment provider.

-We serve San Mateo County residents with Medi-Cal and individuals who are uninsured.
+We serve San Mateo County residents with Medi-Cal and individuals who are uninsured with clinics located in:

 Access Call Center staff speak English, Spanish, and Chinese.
 For other languages, they will assist you through a free telephone interpreter service

 For more information about BHRS, see our brochure.
 [Spanish], [Chinese],[Tagalog], [Russian]